Research and innovation

 Our research is clustered into six over-arching themes bringing together a variety of research projects.

-The Health, Medicine and Society research group examines the social and cultural history of health and medicine.
+The Health Histories research group examines the social and cultural history of health and medicine.

-From historic conflicts to modern day national security and terrorism, this group examines issues relating to global war and peace across history.
+From historic conflicts to modern-day national security, the War Studies research cluster examines issues relating to global war and peace across history.

-More on Cities and SpaceWomen, Gender and Sexuality
+More on Galleries, Libraries, Archives and MuseumsWomen, Gender, and Sexuality

-The Women, Gender and Sexuality's group looks at societies construction of gender across historic periods and global geographies.
+The Women, Gender, and Sexuality research group looks at society’s construction of gender across historic periods and global geographies

 Our aim is that our research has a positive influence on society's understanding of social, political and cultural developments over time and how history has shaped our world today.